motus-nfa/ActiMotus/README.md

 ### Sensor placements

 - **Thigh** enables the primary activity classification.
-- **Calf** sensor adds the ability to detect kneeling and squatting.
 - **Upper back** enchances the detection of lying compared to thigh-only measures.
 Further, forward bending of the back is measured.
 - **Arm** is used to capture arm inclinations and movement.